haruval/private-triage-agent/README.md

-2. **IMAP source goes to Drafts.** When the email came in over IMAP (`start-imap`), the reply is APPENDed straight into your account's **Drafts** folder, flagged as a draft, so it shows up in Gmail / Apple Mail / Outlook ready to review and send — in the same client the message came from.
+2. **IMAP source goes to Drafts.** When the email came in over IMAP (`start-imap`), the reply is APPENDed straight into your account's **Drafts** folder, flagged as a draft, so it shows up in Gmail / Apple Mail / Outlook ready to review and send, in the same client the message came from.
 3. **mbox source creates a `.eml`.** When the email came from an `.mbox` file, an `.eml` is written next to the `.txt`.
 Double-clicking it opens a